 Description Rehabilitation of owner occupied and/or rental housing.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated one hundred and sixty-five Families (165) will benefit from the proposed activities.
-Owner occupied homes will receive rehabilitation services during the year.
-Location Description City-Wide Planned Activities The City of Tulsa Working in Neighborhoods Department will utilize \$450,000 in HOME and \$1,178,000.04 in CDBG funds for owner occupied housing rehabilitation.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities An estimated three hundred and twenty-six families (326) will benefit from the proposed activities.
+Two hundred and forty (240) owner occupied homes and eighty-six (86) rental homes will receive rehabilitation services during the year.
+Location Description City-Wide Planned Activities The City of Tulsa Working in Neighborhoods Department will utilize \$490,000 in HOME and \$1,061,920.87 in CDBG funds for owner occupied housing rehabilitation.
 Area Councils for Community Action will use \$40,000 in CDBG funds for energy efficiency improvements and minor exterior rehabilitations.
-7 Project Name Public Facilities and Infrastructure Improvements Target Area Goals Supported Public Facilities and Infrastructure Improvements Needs Addressed Public Facilities and Infrastructure Improvements Funding CDBG: \$115,000 Description Acquisition, construction or rehabilitation to public facilities that is not for general government use, including, but may not be limited to, senior centers, parking facilities, building improvements and transportation infrastructure including but not limited to sidewalks, bus shelters and street lighting.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated total of one hundred and ninety (190) families will benefit from the proposed activities.
-Location Description The Eugene Fields Early Childhood Development Center is located at 1120 W 22 nd Street, Tulsa, OK 74107
+Additionally, Mental Health Association Oklahoma will use \$425,000 in HOME funds to rehabilitate a multi-family rental complex.
+7 Project Name Public Facilities and Infrastructure Improvements Target Area N/A Goals Supported Public Facilities and Infrastructure Improvements Needs Addressed Public Facilities and Infrastructure Improvements Funding CDBG: \$433,593 Description Acquisition, construction or rehabilitation to public facilities that is not for general government use, including, but may not be limited to, senior centers, parking facilities, building improvements and transportation infrastructure including but not limited to sidewalks, bus shelters and street lighting.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities An estimated total of two thousand two hundred and ninety-five (2,295) families will benefit from the proposed activities.